Congee as Food is Medicine

 Eating congee helps to resolve and prevent phlegm and dampness, something the Western diet is prolific in.
 Sugary, cold cereals are the worst thing to break your fast and feed your gut.
 These sugary, sweet, and empty calorie breakfasts play havoc with your blood sugar levels and leave you nutritionally needing more.
 Skipping breakfast is a sure way to weaken your Spleen.

-Important note: Those who don't crave breakfast are already Spleen Qi deficient.
+Important note: Those who do not crave breakfast are already Spleen Qi deficient.

 You should have a little congee every morning and you will soon regain your appetite.